 Perinatal Mental Health

-Pregnancy and the first year of parenthood (the perinatal period - Including postpartum) is undoubtedly a challenging time, involving significant change within a short time span.
+Pregnancy and the first year of parenthood (the perinatal period - Including postpartum) is undoubtedly a challenging time, involving significant change within a short period.
 It is not uncommon for new and expecting parents to feel overwhelmed and experience mixed emotions.
-With sleep deprivation, societal expectations and disparities between expectations and reality adding to the upheaval.
+Sleep deprivation, societal expectations and disparities between expectations and reality add to the upheaval.

 Unsurprisingly, the challenges that unfold during the perinatal/postpartum period increase the likelihood of new and expecting parents developing a mental illness (Chen, Selix, & Nosek, 2021; Li, Bowen, Bowen, Muhajarine, & Balbuena, 2021).
 Or for many, may exacerbate a pre-existing mental illness (O’Hara & Wisner, 2013).
 It is important to know, that perinatal mental health illnesses are common, temporary, and treatable.